-1.01.7 The first day of voting shall be the second Monday following the first Friday of April.
+1.01.6 The first day of voting shall be the second Monday following the first Friday of April or fitting with other campus elections and referendums.

-1.01.8 The last day of voting shall be the Friday following the first day of voting.
+1.01.7 The last day of voting shall be the Friday following the first day of voting or as fitting with other campus elections and referendums.

-1.01.9 Preliminary results shall be issued to all candidates, the current SGA president, the Advisors, the current SGA Secretary, and the editor-in-chief of the CCD Campus Connection no later than 24 hours after voting ends.
+1.01.8 Preliminary results shall be issued to all candidates, the current SGA president, and the current SGA Secretary no later than twenty-four business hours after voting ends.

-1.01.10 The election commission will accept disputes and complaints no later than noon on the Wednesday following the last day of voting.
+1.01.09 The election commission will accept disputes and complaints no later than noon on the Wednesday following the last day of voting.

-1.01.11 The election commission shall give notice to all parties to a dispute or complaint no later than 5pm on the Wednesday following the last day of voting which shall include the schedule date and time of a hearing, if one is needed.
+1.01.10 If a dispute is filed the election commission shall give notice to all parties of a dispute or complaint no later than 5pm on the Wednesday following the last day of voting which shall include the schedule date and time of a hearing.

-1.01.12 If no disputes or complaints are submitted or all disputes or complaints are resolved prior to the last day of voting, the election commission will issue the final certified results to all candidates, the current SGA president, the Advisors, the current SGA Secretary, and the editor-in-chief of the CCD Campus Connection no later than the Thursday following the last day of voting.
+1.01.11 If no disputes or complaints are submitted or all disputes or complaints are resolved prior to the last day of voting, the election commission will issue the final certified results to all candidates, the current SGA president, and the current SGA Advisor, no later than three business days after the last day of voting.

-1.01.13 The election commission shall hold hearings, as necessary, to resolve disputes and complaints no later than the Wednesday following notice of dispute or complaint.
+1.01.12 The election commission shall hold hearings, as necessary, to resolve disputes and complaints no later within three business days following notice of dispute or complaint.

-1.01.14 The election commission shall issue final certified results, including the results of any hearings, no later than the Thursday following the completion of hearings.
+1.01.13 The election commission shall reissue final certified results, including the results of any hearings, no later than three days following the completion of hearings.

-1.01.15 The election appeals committee shall accept appeals no later than the Thursday following the announcement of certified election results.
+1.01.14 The Executive Dean of Enrollment Management shall accept appeals no later than three days following the announcement of final certified election results.

-1.01.16 The election appeals committee shall issue notice to all parties of an appeal, including the scheduled date of the pre-trial, no later than the Friday after the receipt of an appeal.
+1.01.15 The Executive Dean of Enrollment Management will issue notice to all parties of an appeal, including the scheduled date of the meeting, no later than three days after the receipt of an appeal.